Industrial Hemp Licensing

 Industrial hemp seedlings are defined as non-flowering plants that are no more than 12 inches tall.

-All seedlings started indoors must be moved outside and grown without coverings by June 1.
-Should the threat of frost occur after June 1, the intermittent use of a row cover or other frost protection is allowed.
+All seedlings started indoors must be moved outside and grown without coverings by June 30.
+Should the threat of frost occur after June 30, the use of a row cover or other frost protection is allowed.

 Can I grow industrial hemp from tissue culture or clones?